-Design Studio: Integrated Design Studies 1 Staff Contact: Allan Walpole UOC6 HPW2 S1 or S2
+Design Studio: Integrated Design Studies 1

-This course will provide candidates with the opportunity for advanced study in the multidisciplinary nature of integrated design .
+This course will provide candidates with the opportunity for advanced study in the multidisciplinary nature of integrated design.
 It is aimed at extending the candidate's level of understanding about the way in which concepts and processes in graphics, object and environments design may be integrated to contribute to the development of complex and appropriate design solutions.
 Specific attention will be paid to study of the cross-disciplinary opportunities in the adaptation, development and management of materials, techniques and personnel from two or more areas of design.
 Specific attention will also be paid to the advanced study of computer imaging (both 2D and 3D programs) in the creative development of integrated design.

-Design Studio: Integrated Design Studies 2 Staff Contact: Allan Walpole UOC6 HPW2 S1 or S2
+Design Studio: Integrated Design Studies 2

 This course will provide candidates with the opportunity for further study in the multidisciplinary nature of design integration.
 It will further extend the student's level of understanding about the way in which concepts and processes in graphics, object and environments design may be integrated to contribute to the development of complex and appropriate design solutions.
 Specific attention will be paid to study of the cross-disciplinary opportunities in the adaptation, development and management of materials, techniques and personnel from two or more areas of design.
-Specific attention will also be paid to the advanced study of computer imaging (both 2D and 3D programs) in the creative development of integrated desian.
+Specific attention will also be paid to the advanced study of computer imaging (both 2D and 3D programs) in the creative development of integrated design.